-In conclusion, before I commend this bill to the House, I would like to thank the Minister for Innovation and Better Regulation, the Hon.
-Victor Dominello, who has also asked me to acknowledge the Department of Finance, Services and Innovation-in particular, Martin Hoffman, William Murphy, Dawn Routledge, Rosemary Chandler and especially Dr Kate Harrington and the "DAC-lings", who were instrumental in the formulation of this bill.
-I commend this bill to the House.
+In conclusion, I thank the Department of Finance, Services and Innovation, in particular Martin Hoffman, William Murphy, Dawn Routledge, Rosemary Chandler, Sonya Sherman, and especially Dr Kate Harrington and the "DAC-lings", as well as the other muchachos and muchachas who were instrumental in the formulation of this bill.
+I also acknowledge the herculean efforts of Bay Warburton, Matt Crocker and Sam Rutherford.
+They are true warriors for reform.
+I thank my staff, in particular Matt Dawson and Tom Green.
+I pay special tribute to my senior policy adviser, Caity McLoughlin.
+Put simply, this bill would not have been possible without her.
+I commend the bill to the House.